 FILM CLUBS IN SCOTLAND

-There are over 8000 Into Film Clubs across the UK.
+There are over 6500 active Into Film Clubs across the UK.
 In Scotland you will find clubs across all 32 Local Authorities.
 Read more about our Scottish Club of the Month winners below:

 Screening films and making animations at your Into Film Club